erikas-taroza/simple_audio/README.md

 No setup is needed for these platforms.

 ### Android
-You will need to edit 2 files located in the ``android/app/src/main`` directory.
+You will need to edit the Android manifest located in the ``android/app/src/main`` directory.

 #### AndroidManifest.xml
 ```xml